Form 8.3 - Maitland Institutional Services Limited: Re Ideagen plc

 DJ Form 8.3 - Maitland Institutional Services Limited: Re Ideagen plc

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Ideagen plc 16-May-2022 / 13:46 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Ideagen plc 17-May-2022 / 12:41 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------